bitcoin-dev-tools/bendir/README.md

-# BENDY
+# BENDIR

-use `direnv` to manage signet, regtest, and testnet automatically via directories and environment variables.
+`direnv` to manage signet, regtest, and testnet automatically via directories and environment variables.

 ## how to use